eonu/sequentia/CODE_OF_CONDUCT.md

 ### Reporting Issues

-If you experience or witness unacceptable behavior—or have any other concerns—please report it by contacting us via [ed@eonu.net](mailto:ed@eonu.net).
+If you experience or witness unacceptable behavior—or have any other concerns—please report it by contacting Edwin Onuonga via [ed@eonu.net](mailto:ed@eonu.net).
 All reports will be handled with discretion.
 In your report please include:

 - Your contact information.
 - Names (real, nicknames, or pseudonyms) of any individuals involved.
 If there are additional witnesses, please